chaunceygardiner/weewx-loopdata/README.md

 **This extension requires Python 3.7 or later and WeeWX 4.**

-**LoopData 2.x is a breaking change from 1.x.
-See "How to Upgrade from LoopData 1.x." below.**

 ## Description

 LoopData is a WeeWX service that generates a json file (loop-data.txt)